Visi On

-VisiCorp Visi On was a short-lived but influential graphical user interface-based operating environment program for IBM compatible personal computers running MS-DOS.
-Although Visi On was never popular, as it had steep minimum system requirements for its day, it was a major influence on the later development of Microsoft Windows.
+Visi On (also known as VisiOn) is an operating environment for MS-DOS, developed by VisiCorp and released in December 1983.
+Visi On was the first software with a graphical user interface (GUI) for the IBM PC.
+It was also one of the first GUIs available on any personal computer.
+Visi On was never popular, as it had steep minimum system requirements for its day, but it was influential in the development of later GUIs like Windows.

+VisiCorp had programs for sale that were compatible with VisiOn, including a spreadsheet program called "VisiOn Calc".
+(Not to be confused with VisiCalc).

+One of Visi On's features was an hourglass cursor that indicated when the system was loading data from a disk.
+At the time, most software would display words on the screen like "busy" or "please wait" instead.

 History

 Background

 In the spring of 1981, Personal Software was cash-flush from the ever-increasing sales of VisiCalc, and the corporate directors sat down and planned out their future directions.
 Ed Esber introduced the concept of a "family" of products that could be sold together, but from a technical perspective none of their products were similar in anything but name.
 For instance, to use VisiPlot with VisiCalc data, the numbers to be plotted had to be exported in a "raw" format and then re-imported.

 Dan Fylstra led a technical discussion on what sorts of actions the user would need to be able to accomplish in order for their products to be truly integrated.
 They decided that there were three key concepts.
 One was universal data exchange, which would be supported by a set of common data structures used in all of their programs.
 Another was a common, consistent interface so users would not have to re-learn the UI as they moved from one program to another.
 Finally, Fylstra was concerned that the time needed to move from one program to another was too long to be useful – a user needing to quickly look something up in VisiDex would have to save and exit VisiCalc, look up the information, and then quit that and re-launch VisiCalc again.
 This process had to be made quicker and simpler.